-Read on and you’ll find some of the most popular outdoor activities in San Francisco.
+Read on and you’ll find the 11 most popular outdoor activities in San Francisco.
 Whether you’re a beach babe or an urban explorer, you’ll find a variety of outdoor adventures in this travel guide.
 Have a look!

-9 Amazing Outdoor Attractions in San Francisco, CA
+11 Best Outdoor Activities in San Francisco, CA

 To experience the Golden Gate at its finest, you can either bike across the bridge, or marvel at it from viewpoints like the Fort Point National Historic Site, Baker Beach, or Fort Baker.